compomics/COSS/README.md

 or
 ```
 java -jar COSS-X.Y.jar targetSpectraFile librarySpectraFile algorithm(0=MSROBIN, 1=Cosine similarity) precursorMassTolerance(PPM) fragmentTolerance(Da.) maxNumberofCharge
+Note: In COSS V2, Percolator is set on by default and can be switched off by adding "-nP" option at the end of the command
 ```
 Decoy spectra can be generated and appended with the following command: dV- reverse, dR- random
 ```